This post may contain affiliate links, view our disclosure.

 As far as unique coffee shop beverages go, I hadn’t heard of this one until recently when a friend told me about it.

-She said this is her go-to in the fall instead of a Pumpkin Spice Latte.
+She said this is her go-to in the fall instead of a pumpkin spice latte.
 You still get the warm spices and subtle sweetness, but without the flavor of pumpkin!

 I was intrigued.
-One sip in I realized that Dirty Chai is a hidden gem.
+One sip in I realized that dirty chai is a hidden gem.

 What is Dirty Chai Latte?

-The “dirty” part of this drink comes from the fact that a shot of espresso is added to the Masala Chai Latte.
+The “dirty” part of this drink comes from the fact that a shot of espresso is added to the masala chai latte.
+To make it extra dirty (or filthy), add two shots of espresso per serving!

 Why is it Called a Dirty Chai?